chrisemunt/mg-dbx-bdb/README.md

 ### Additional (optional) properties for the open() method

+* **db\_size**: The maximum size for a LMDB environment/database.
+The default maximum database size for LMDB is 10M.
+However, for databases created using **mg-dbx-bdb** the default size will be set to 50M and this can be modified using this parameter.

 * **multithreaded**: A boolean value to be set to 'true' or 'false' (default **multithreaded: false**).
 Set this property to 'true' if the application uses multithreaded techniques in JavaScript (e.g. V8 worker threads).